Syntax555/balatrobot/docs/contributing.md

 - Add tests in `tests/lua/endpoints/test_your_endpoint.py`

-> When writing tests for new endpoints, you can use the `@pytest.mark.dev` decorator to only run the tests you are developing with `make test PYTEST_MARKER=dev`.
+> When writing tests for new endpoints, you can use the `@pytest.mark.dev` decorator to only run the tests you are developing with `pytest -m dev`.

 - Update `src/lua/utils/openrpc.json` with the new method